rh0910/410Project/README.md

 * Ensure that your Java jdk library are properly installed and upto date, make a "Hey you ;)" program and be the god of coders! jk.
 * Properly clone the @sign library for java.
-The repository is labelled "at_java" and can be found @ this [link](https://github.com/atsign-foundation/at_java). [see what i did there >_<]
+The repository is labelled "at_java" and can be found @ this [link](https://github.com/atsign-foundation/at_java). [see what I did there >_<]

+# What to do and what to expects
-Two operational computer systems, any OS is fine, are needed.
+> Two operational computer systems, any OS is fine, are needed.
-On one computer, we need to verify stable internet connection.
+> On one computer, we need to verify stable internet connection.
-Make sure that your firewall allows the device to access the internet through the connected computer.
+> Make sure that your firewall allows the device to access the internet through the connected computer.
+> After the device has been set up properly, it has to be connected to the computer.
+> Depending on which code editor you use, you first upload the code found in "CrashData receive" on the Pico W device.

-the "Application.java" file found in the root directory of this repository can be run t
+> After that is complete, you are to run the "Application.java" file found in the root directory of this repository.
+> With a stable internet connection and an @sign onboarded onto the Pico W device, the device will now be able to send out data when it will detect an object in its proximity and also send a message when a collision has taken place.

 # Contents in each directory
 ##### More details can be found in each directory